-What role can the Port of Seattle play to bring SAF to Sea-Tac?
+What role can the Port of Seattle play to bring SAF to SEA?

 Infrastructure – In 2016, the Port joined other stakeholders to investigate the best locations to store and blend SAF into the airport’s fueling systems.
 The report identified some key locations on and off the airport’s property.
 The Port may have access to land to support locations for blending or production facilities.

-Financing – In 2017, Carbon War Room/Rocky Mountain Institute and SkyNRG investigated the feasibility of using different airport revenue streams at Sea-Tac to help bring down the cost to all airlines compared to petroleum jet fuel, as well as support the build-out of fueling infrastructure.
+Financing – In 2017, Carbon War Room/Rocky Mountain Institute and SkyNRG investigated the feasibility of using different airport revenue streams at SEA to help bring down the cost to all airlines compared to petroleum jet fuel, as well as support the build-out of fueling infrastructure.
 The report identified a range of funding sources, and included ways an airport could be involved without directly paying for fuel.

 Advocacy – The Port can reduce barriers and help create incentives for SAF use through advocacy at the local, state and federal level: